 Summary of the problem: Numerous Canadian public school teachers and officials are requiring students to participate in daily mandatory Mindfulness Meditation sessions.
-Mindfulness Meditation is incredibly popular in Canada and various other places in the world, but Canada is a Free Country, and we have laws in place that prohibit things like legislated meditation.
-If legislated Mindfulness Meditation is permitted by teachers as an exception to the rule, then what is to stop them from forcing students to engage in mandatory Transcendental Meditation?
-Or mandatory hypnosis?
-Or require all students to eat bacon 3x per day, regardless of their Vegetarian or Vegan status.
+That's a problem and should not continue because Canada is a Free Country, and we have laws in place that prohibit things like legislated meditation.
+Legislated meditation in Canadian public classrooms is unlawful and should not continue.

 Perspective: Mindfulness Meditation is popular in our society today, and I understand the draw to these initiatives.
 But, I respectfully hold to the truth that no one has the legal right to be legislating Canadian students into mandatory Mindfulness Meditation sessions.
 I also think it is an injustice that participating students are generally engaging in meditation without their knowledge, informed consent, awareness of the risks, etc.

 How you can help: Please sign this petition and help me persuade applicable teachers and officials to obey the law and stop requiring students to participate in Mindfulness-oriented initiatives.
 By signing this petition, you would be standing up for public students, human rights, Canadian law, ethical accountability, and for Canada to remain a Free Country.
-Click the "Sign" button at the right-hand side of this page, and add your name to this important petition.
+Click the red "Sign this petition" button and add your name to this important petition.
 Please also share this petition with your social networks.
+Thank you.